dlcs/protagonist/docs/rfcs/017-asset-modified-cleanup.md

 There are a number of ways that an update to an asset can cause changes to stored derivatives that aren't tracked.
 It can roughly be divided into 4 categories of change:

-- delivery channel changed
+- Delivery channel changed
-- policy id changed
+- Policy id changed
-- roles changed
+- Roles changed
-- policy data updated
+- Policy data updated
-- origin changes
+- Origin changes

 #### Delivery channels changed

-This becomes an issue when a delivery channel is changed away from a specific policy, with the following implications:
+This becomes an issue when a delivery channel is removed from an asset, with the following implications:

-- iiif-img removed
+- Iiif-img removed
-  - stored iiif-img derivative needs to be removed
+  - Stored iiif-img derivative needs to be removed
-  - `info.json` needs removed
+  - `info.json` removed
-  - asset can exist at both filename and `/original` path
+  - Asset can exist at both filename and `/original` path - though the `original` needs to be left if the file channel exists on the asset
+- Thumbs removed
-- thumbs removed
+  - `info.json` removed
-  - thumbs derivatives need to be removed (i.e. thumbnails and `s.json`)
+  - If removing "thumbs" leaves "iiif-img":
+    - Do not touch `s.json`
+    - Do not touch `AssetApplicationMetadata`
-  - system thumbs need to be left alone
+    - Leave system thumbs
+  - If removing "thumbs" doesn't leave "iiif-img":
+    - Delete `s.json`
+    - Delete `AssetApplicationMetadata`
-  - asset metadata for thumbs removed in database
+    - Delete all thumbs
-- iiif-av removed
+- Iiif-av removed
-  - timebased derivative removed
+  - Timebased derivative removed
-  - metadata removed
+  - Metadata removed
-  - timebased input removed?
-- file removed
+- File removed
-  - the asset at origin should be removed if there's an asset on the `/original` path
+  - The asset at origin should be removed if there's an asset on the `/original` path - should only be removed if `iiif-img` is not using it
-- none removed
+- None removed
-  - nothing required
+  - Nothing required

 #### Policy id changed

 This is that the delivery channel stays the same, but the id of the policy has changed.
 It should be able to be detected by checking the delivery channel policy id in `before` against the current asset, with the following implications:

-- iiif-img changed
+- Iiif-img changed
   - `info.json` needs removed
-  - NQ derivatives need to be regenerated
-  - if it moves to a `use-original` policy, is there a need to remove the asset as well?
-- thumbs changed
+- Thumbs changed
-  - thumbs need to be removed that are no longer required.
+  - Thumbs need to be removed that are no longer required.
   - `s.json` and asset application metadata should be updated - `s.json` should be updated by the reingest
+  - `info.json` removed
-- iiif-av changed
+- Iiif-av changed
-  - old transcode derivative if the file extension changes?
+  - Old transcode derivative removed if the file extension is no longer required
-- file changed
+- File changed
-  - the asset at origin should be removed if there's an asset on the `/original` path
+  - The asset at origin should be removed if there's an asset on the `/original` path - should only be removed if `iiif-img` is not using it

 #### Roles changed

-This should only have an implication on the `info.json`, which would need to be regenerated
+This should only have an implication on the `info.json`, which would need to be removed

 #### Policy data updated

 The policy data being updated can be found from the date that the delivery channel policy was updated after the `finished` date of the before asset itself.

-- iiif-img changed
+- Iiif-img changed
   - `info.json` needs removed
   - NQ derivatives need to be regenerated
-  - if it moves to a `use-original` policy, is there a need to remove the asset as well?
+  - If it moves to a `use-original` policy, is there a need to remove the asset as well?
-- thumbs changed
+- Thumbs changed
-  - thumbs need to be removed that are no longer required.
+  - Thumbs need to be removed that are no longer required.
   - `s.json` and asset application metadata should be updated - `s.json` should be updated by the reingest
+  - `info.json` removed
-- iiif-av changed
+- Iiif-av changed
-  - old transcode derivative if the file extension changes?
+  - Old transcode derivative removed if the file extension is no longer required
-- file changed
+- File changed
-  - no changes needed?
+  - The asset at origin should be removed if there's an asset on the `/original` path - should only be removed if `iiif-img` is not using it